Program OverviewPrinter Friendly

 - Understanding customer expectations

-Great customer service is a key part of an organization's interface with clients.
-In this certificate program, you will develop the skills to profile difficult customer situations, deal with customer objections, use a model for effective complaint resolutions and learn assertive techniques and positive language to handle challenging situations.
+Through these certificate program topics, you'll learn to profile difficult customer situations, deal with customer objections, use a model for effective complaint resolutions, and learn assertive techniques and positive language to handle challenging situations.

 - State-of-the-art "real-life" facilities will maximize your training experience by allowing you to gain hands-on practice.